Buon giorno and welcome to Stefano's RomeCabs, Rome's leading company for Private Day Tours, Shore Excursions and Transfers in Rome and beyond.

 Rome’s neighborhoods have outdoor markets that attract locals who prefer to shop for their fruits and vegetables from a farmers’ market rather than at a supermarket.

-If you’re in central Rome you can explore the daily market in Campo dei Fiori that attracts locals and tourists alike from morning until 1 PM.
+If you’re in central Rome you can explore the daily market in Campo dei Fiori that attracts locals and tourists alike from morning until around 2 PM.
 From fruits, vegetables, pasta, jar goods, olive oil, liquor, bulk items, clothing, kitchenware and souvenirs, there’s something for everyone.

 But you might just happen to stumble upon a small stand off the narrow lanes of central Rome where fruits and vegetables are lovingly displayed for the locals who live in the area.
 It’s always a wonderful surprise to find these small stands tucked away on a narrow picturesque cobblestone lane.